ScanMountGoat/ssbh_editor/README.md

 - View the effects of transition materials like the metal box or ditto materials
 - View bloom, shadows, and post processing
 - View the effects of helper bone constraints.
 This is necessary for previewing animations for mods using the [EXO Skel](https://github.com/ssbucarlos/smash-ultimate-blender) method.
+- More accurate normals when animating meshes with RENORMAL materials
 - Edit formats supported by ssbh_data like numdlb, nusktb, numatb, nuhlpb, and numshb files using a more intuitive interface

 ## Planned Features